 - need to move from an ‘at risk’ situation.

 I need to live in a particular type of housing

 Any medical information you provide will be considered before deciding which properties are likely to be suitable.
 If you have special housing requirements due to an enduring medical condition, disability or permanent injury, you need to provide documented proof.
 This could be a medical assessment form, completed by a health professional or an occupational therapist’s report.
-Medical assessment forms are available from your housing provider or the FACS website.
+Medical assessment forms are available from your housing provider or the DCJ website.

 What happens if my locational preference is not approved?